nameless-and-blameless/TAG/reports/_PMR_MZBC.md

 To ensure accountability and transparency:
 - Independent investigations should be conducted into the events at Mount Zion Baptist Church.
 - Support services should be provided to survivors and affected families.
 - Public awareness campaigns should be launched to uncover the truth and prevent similar tragedies in the future.
-Based on the "Woodford Threat" and the capital investments in the renovations, it's apparent the perpetrators intend on using Mount Zion for the foreseeable future.
+Based on the "Woodford Threat" and the capital investments in the renovations, it's apparent the orchestrators intend on using Mount Zion for the foreseeable future.